Eurovision Song Contest 2022

 The EBU reported that the contest had a television audience of 161 million viewers in 34 European markets, a decrease of 22 million viewers from the previous edition, however, it is noted that this is due to the exclusion of Russia and the lack of audience figures from Ukraine, with the overall figures up by 7 million viewers in a comparable market from 2021.
-An increase of three percent in the 15–24 year old age range was also reported.
+An increase of three per cent in the 15–24 year old age range was also reported.
 A total of 18 million viewers watched the contest online on YouTube and TikTok.